(All fields required)

 They can also become a reservoir for bacteria.

-InfectionRecurrent tonsil infections or strep throat despite antibiotic therapy.Upper Airway ObstructionEnlarged tonsils can block the airway and cause difficulty breathing.
+InfectionRecurrent tonsil infections or strep throat despite treatment with antibiotics.Upper Airway ObstructionEnlarged tonsils can block the airway and cause trouble breathing.

-Recurrent tonsil infections or strep throat despite antibiotic therapy.
+Recurrent tonsil infections or strep throat despite treatment with antibiotics.

-Enlarged tonsils can block the airway and cause difficulty breathing.
+Enlarged tonsils can block the airway and cause trouble breathing.

 It takes most children 7 – 10 days to recover from a tonsillectomy.
 Some children feel better in just a few days and some children take as many as 14 days to recover.